 National Distinction and Recognition

-Our program has been named a National Model Undergraduate Program for excellence in entrepreneurship education by the United States Association for Small Business and Entrepreneurship (USASBE), as well as a national Top 25 Undergraduate Entrepreneurship Program by the Princeton Review (for five consecutive years).
+Our program has been named a National Model Undergraduate Program for excellence in entrepreneurship education by the United States Association for Small Business and Entrepreneurship (USASBE), as well as a national Top 25 Undergraduate Entrepreneurship Program by the Princeton Review for 2016 (for the sixth year year).
 In 2010, our program was featured by Fortune magazine as one of five schools to consider when studying entrepreneurship.
 These awards and distinctions place Belmont's Center for Entrepreneurship among the most exceptional entrepreneurship programs in the country.

 The hands-on approach offered by the Center for Entrepreneurship sets us apart from other programs and helps our students hit the ground running.
 Student entrepreneurs are given opportunities to work in one of several student-run retail spaces on campus or they can develop their own business ventures with faculty support.
 This co-curricular programming equips students with the knowledge, skills, and experiences needed to become successful entrepreneurs.